fminkowski/gi/README.md

 # gi programming language

-The gi programming language is a simple language that runs on the gvm.
+The gi programming language is a simple language that will compile to LLVM (work in progress).
+And will eventually compile to the sister project gvm.

 gi syntax:
 ```